These steps should be done at least 2 to 3 months prior to putting your property up for sale

 |Renovation invoice(s) & warranties||If applicable||If applicable||If applicable|

 Other important documents can also be required depending on the situation.
-Make sure you have them ready too.
+Make sure you have them ready.

 * The certificate of location must be up to date and less than 10 years old.
 If not, the seller must provide a new copy.
-In average it takes 2 to 3 weeks to get a new one.
+On average, it takes 2 to 3 weeks to obtain a new one.

-Preparing to sell your home typically takes some work, whether that’s your own sweat equity or some professional improvements.
-Not all improvements increase your home value.
+Preparing to sell your home typically takes some work.
+Whether it is by your own sweat equity or some professional improvements.
+Remember that not all improvements increase a home’s value.

 Take time to understand what buyers are looking for and think about which renovations will appeal to most of them.
-Also, knowing the market conditions can influence what renovations you do.
+Knowing market conditions can influence what renovations you do.
 Spend wisely!

-A good realtor should know exactly what buyers are looking for and advise accordingly.
-Here are some of the visual aspects you should look and see if improvements are needed:
+A good realtor should know exactly what buyers are looking for and advise you accordingly.
+Here are some of the visual aspects you should look for and see if improvements are needed:

 Note: You can also skip this step by avoiding improvements and selling as-is.
 While you will likely pocket less money in the end, selling a home as-is, is a way to speed up the overall sale process and limit upfront out-of-pocket costs.
-You’ll also not waste money on the wrong improvement.
+You may also avoid wasting money on the wrong improvements.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.